Singapore City Map

 Swee Choon Tim Sum

-Soothing our hunger is rarely an issue in Singapore.
+Soothing your hunger is rarely an issue in Singapore.
 Swee Choon Tim Sum is our go-to spot for late-night dim sum – open almost 24/7!
 The place has been around since 1962 and is quite an institution in Singapore.
-Grab a table, check off your order on their paper sheet menu, and wait for the party to start.
 It doesn't take long before your table starts to fill up with plates.
-Among the many delicacies, don't miss their delectable salted egg yolk custard buns – steamy, soft buns with a hot, runny yolk sauce inside.
-Other favorites include the prawn and banana fritter (yes, the combo works!), the xiao long bao (soup dumpling), and fried wanton with mayo.
+Among the many delicacies, don't miss their delectable salted egg yolk custard buns – steamy, soft buns with a hot, runny sauce inside.
+Other favorites here include the baked barbecue pork pastry, prawn and banana fritter (yes, the combo works!), the xiao long bao (soup dumplings), and pan-fried pork dumplings.